-Additional programs and funding opportunities for minority students can be found in the Diversity section of the Life Sciences web page.
+Additional information for students underrepresented in STEM can be found in the Diversity section of the Life Sciences web page.

 The Church lab in the Department of Genetics at Harvard Medical School is offering paid, 10-week summer undergraduate internships for underrepresented students interested in research careers in genome sciences.
 Research interns will participate in a variety of projects with the Center for Causal Consequences Variation, a Center for Excellence in Genomic Science focused on the development of cutting edge methods for genomics that hold promise for significantly advancing biological and medical research.

 Deadline: March 15, 2013

 BROAD Institute Summer Research Program in Genomics - The Summer Research Program in Genomics, funded by the National Human Genome Research Institute, is designed for underrepresented minority undergraduate students with an interest in the physical, biological, or computer sciences, engineering, or mathematics and a commitment to research.
 Students must be US citizens or permanent residents; enrolled in a four-year college; be majoring in the physical, biological, or computer sciences, engineering or mathematics; have an interest in pursuing graduate school and have a cumlative GPA of 3.0 or above (on a 4.0 scale).

 Students will spend the summer in a laboratory at the Broad Institute, where they will perform original scientific research.
 The program features a 9 week lab internship with travel expenses, housing and a $4250 stipend provided.

 STARS - Summer Training in Academic Reseach Training and Scholarship - STARS provides underrepresented minority (URM) medical and undergraduate students an opportunity to engage in exciting basic, clinical and translational research projects during the summer at Brigham and Women's Hospital (BWH) and Harvard Medical School (HMS).
 Housing and stipend provided.